 Spanning five generations, this family business maintains and evolves the standards of etiquette that Emily Post established with her seminal book Etiquette in 1922.
-According the the Posts, though times have changed, the principles of good manners remain constant.
+According to the Posts, though times have changed, the principles of good manners remain constant.
 Above all, manners are a sensitive awareness of the feelings of others.

 Being considerate, respectful, and honest is more important than knowing which fork to use.
 Whether it’s a handshake or a fist bump, it’s the underlying sincerity and good intentions of the action that matter most.

 From a primary office in Burlington, Vermont, The Emily Post Institute maintains a 25 book collection; columns in Good Housekeeping, The New York Times, USA Weekend, and the Boston Globe; conducts seminars and trainings; and partners with businesses and non-profit organizations to bring etiquette and manners to a wide audience.
 There are currently two generations and nine direct descendants and their immediate family involved with The Emily Post Institute.